 Request Articles (or Books not Available in EZBorrow)

 - Check the Discover search first, to see if the article is available in the library’s collections.

 - If not, make your request through Hawkshare.

 - Articles are usually delivered by email within 3-6 days.
 You will receive email notifications about the status of your request.

-- Contact email@example.com with the title of the item and/or five digit number associated with your request at least five days prior to the item’s due date.
+- To renew books obtained through Hawkshare, contact firstname.lastname@example.org with the title of the item and the request number, at least five days before the due date.

 Warning Concerning Copyright Restrictions